Old records shed new light on the outbreak of smallpox in the 1700s | ExBulletin

 Are you familiar with it?

-Newly digitized records, including a pastor’s diary scanned and posted online by the Boston Congregation Library and Archives, shed new light on the catastrophic outbreak of smallpox that struck the city in the 1700s.
-I will.
+Newly digitized records, including a pastor’s diary scanned and posted online by the Boston Congregation Library and Archives, shed new light on the catastrophic outbreak. smallpox It struck the city in the 1700s.

 And three centuries later, the similarities with the coronavirus pandemic are amazing.

-Zachary Bodnar, a CLA archivist who led the digitization effort in close collaboration with the New England Historical Family Tree Society, said:
+“How much has changed,” said Zachary Bodnar, a CLA archivist who worked closely with the New England Historical Family Tree Society to lead the digitization effort.

 Smallpox has been eradicated, but not before millions of people around the world became ill and killed.
 According to the US Centers for Disease Control and Prevention, the last spontaneous outbreak of smallpox in the United States occurred in 1949.
 The World Health Organization’s decision-making department declared the eradication of smallpox in 1980, and no cases of smallpox have been reported since then.